aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 #### Number of clicks on the "Start free trial" button

 As for the previous metric, we expect to see that these clicks should be equally distributed with a statistical probability of 0.5 between the control group and the experiment group.
-So in order to pass the test, we need to verify that the ratio of clicks allocated in the control group lies in a 95% confidence interval of a similar distribution following a binomial law of probability 0.5.
+So, to pass the test, we need to verify that the ratio of clicks allocated in the control group lies in a 95% confidence interval of a similar distribution following a binomial law of probability 0.5.

 Indicator | Value
 ---- | ----